docker-science/cookiecutter-docker-science/README.rst

 When you log in a Docker container by ``make create-container`` or ``make start-container`` command, the log in directory is ``/work``.
 The directory contains the project top directories in host computer such as ``data`` or ``model``.
-Actually the Docker container mounts the project directory in ``/work`` and therefore when you edit the files in the Docker container, the changes are reflected in the files in host environments.
+Actually the Docker container mounts the project directory to ``/work`` of the container and therefore when you edit the files in the host environment with your favorite editor, the changes are reflected in the files in host environments.

 Jupyter Notebook